 The executives and investors who have been doing this for twenty years are often more confident, not better calibrated.
 Experience accumulates narrative without necessarily accumulating feedback — especially when decisions have long payoff windows, when outcomes are ambiguous, and when success is plausibly attributable to skill even when it was luck.

 The only protection against this is a systematic feedback loop.
 Not the informal one that operates in memory, but a structured one that captures what you actually believed, attaches it to an outcome, and makes the pattern visible over time.
+This is precisely what decision frameworks combined with outcome tracking are designed to create.

 Getting started